Frequently Asked Questions

 MOBILE SHORT DIAL CODE VOTING

 Mobile Short Dial Codes (MSDCs) (also known as Voice Short Codes) are shorter than a normal telephone number, typically between 5 and 7 digits long.
 MSDCs are numbers to call (not text) from UK mobile phones where callers are charged a guaranteed fixed price for the call regardless of their UK mobile network provider.
-ITV is asking UK mobile users to vote via their mobile by dialling the MSDC promoted in Dancing on Ice.
+ITV is asking UK mobile users to vote via their mobile by dialling the MSDC promoted in The Voice UK.
 UK mobile users will be charged a fixed cost of 35p per vote.

 MSDCs were introduced in our voting shows to help our viewers better understand the costs involved with voting.